noliiva/planity-test-frontend/README.md

 - ### PostCSS

-  Lighter than Sass, as it's composable and allow some sugar syntax as nesting, imports, autoprefixing, etc.
+  Lighter than Sass, as it's composable and allow some sugar syntax as nesting but also imports, autoprefixing, etc.

+- ### date-fns
+  Light & simple lib to handle dates efficiently.

 # How to use